hstairs/pps/README.md

 -pt allows to get a timed sequence of states on the standard output -delta allows to set a delta time.

+Plans are expressed as time-triggered plans, a map from time to action.
+Each element of the map is a row in the file, time is indicating with notation XX and the action as a ground action from the domain.
+For instance

+5.4: (move a b)

+indicates that at time 5.4 the agent must move from position a to b.

+Note also that we require the end of the plan.
+This indicates when the agent meets the goal.
+We encode this with the special action @PlanEND.
+For instance,

+5.0: @PlanEND

+indicates that the plan ends at time 5.0.

 # Dependencies

 The software makes use of a number of libraries, all contained in the lib file. "jpddlplus" in particular contains crucial elements for the simulation task